Table of Contents

 While you can get a mortgage on an LLC-owned property, you will likely be unable to obtain a government-backed loan like a Federal Housing Administration (FHA) loan.
 Some lenders may also be reluctant to offer a mortgage loan to you when buying a house with an LLC because of the liability protection an LLC offers.
 In addition, conventional loan lenders may require you to provide a personal guarantee to act as a surety should the LLC fail to repay the mortgage loan.

-If you paid for your home in full and free of any mortgage debt, you could transfer the property to an LLC created by you.
+If you paid for your home in full and free of any mortgage debt, you could transfer the property to an LLC you created.
 However, if the house is still under mortgage, moving your property to an LLC would trigger the due-on-sale and mortgage acceleration clauses.

-We mean by the term due-on-sale clause that you are required to repay the mortgage in full when you sell your home.
+By the term due-on-sale clause, we mean that you are required to repay the mortgage in full when you sell your home.
 In a nutshell, if you decide to transfer your home under mortgage to an LLC, your lender has the right to demand the entire remaining mortgage balance when you sell or transfer the property to another person.
 By triggering the mortgage acceleration clause, you must repay the remaining mortgage balance plus interest at once when you sell the house.

 More importantly, living in a house bought with an LLC may present you with more headaches than gains.
 It would help if you spoke to a legal advisor for more detailed advice on buying a house with an LLC or living in one while under a mortgage.